Grand Jury Investigation

 State and Federal Criminal Grand Jury

 Although the American grand jury originally was conceived as a protector of ordinary citizens by other ordinary citizens, the fairness of its criminal operations has been questioned by various commentators and judges.
-U.S. Supreme Court Justice William Douglas stated, “It is, indeed, common knowledge that the Grand Jury, having been conceived as a bulwark between the citizen and the Government, is now a tool of the Executive.”
+Former U.S. Supreme Court Justice William O. Douglas stated, “It is, indeed, common knowledge that the Grand Jury, having been conceived as a bulwark between the citizen and the Government, is now a tool of the Executive.”
 Some even have referred to it as a “rubber stamp” for prosecutors.
 In the criminal system, the California constitution and laws provide that felony prosecutions are initiated only after a determination that there is “probable cause” to believe that specific individuals committed specific crimes.
 This is done either by “information” presented for examination and approval by a judge, or by indictment after a grand jury hearing and vote.
 In either case, the purpose of the objective review is to prevent overzealous prosecutors from unjustified, groundless, or unfair prosecutions when “probable cause” does not exist.

 The grand jury operates without providing many fundamental rights common in court hearings and trials.
-For example, the defendant has neither the right to present evidence to the grand jury or cross-examine the witnesses against him or her.
-Only the prosecutor may present evidence, and the defendant has no right to counsel, even if required to testify.
+For example, the witness/target has neither the right to present evidence to the grand jury or cross-examine the witnesses against him or her.
+Only the prosecutor may present evidence, and the witness/target has no right to counsel, even if required to testify.
 Even judges generally are excluded, leaving the grand jurors to rely on the prosecutor for all information.
 One early study indicated that 95% of all cases brought to the grand jury resulted in indictments, raising questions about the value of this review because the grand jury is not able to adequately evaluate the evidence presented only by the district attorney.

-Protecting Your Interests During Federal Grand Jury Investigations
+Protecting Your Interests during Federal Grand Jury Investigations